 - Women from culturally and linguistically diverse backgrounds impacted by Domestic and Family Violence.

 A closer look at MOMO

-MOMO provides services through outreach and works with people in environments like parks, library or cafés, essentially wherever clients feel most comfortable.
-We also rely heavily on formal agreements that we have with five services across the inner city.
-These services provide a space to enable us to meet with our existing clients and assist MOMO to be more readily accessible to people who may need our service.
+MOMO provides services through outreach, meeting with women in flexible locations across the community such as parks, libraries or cafés, essentially wherever people feel most comfortable.
+The team relies heavily on formal agreements that we have with four service partners across the inner city.
+These services provide a space to enable us to meet with people and assist MOMO to be more readily accessible to women who wish to access support.

-- Support to navigate and understand the different housing options available to you and support to complete documentation for access to financial support or housing assistance.
+- Supported women to navigate and understand the different housing options available

-- Access to information and referrals around Apprehended Domestic Violence Orders (ADVOs) and Family Law (MOMO are unable to provide legal advice and will refer you to an organisation that can).
+- Provided information and referrals regarding Apprehended Domestic Violence Orders (ADVOs) and Family Law matters.
+MOMO is unable to provide legal advice, however, does refer individuals to organisations that can

 If you would like to speak to us outside of these hours, please call us on 02 9251 2405 and select option 1 or use the Contact Us page.